hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 1. Send message from a trader to the NCTS using the the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
 This could be IE014, IE015, IE007 or IE044.
 See [message we support](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/supported-messages.html) for more details.

-2. [See messages you can inject](docs/messages-inject.html.md) and inject a response using the Common Transit Traders Test Support API.
+2. Inject a response using the Common Transit Traders Test Support API.
+See below.

 3. GET messages for this movement from the CTC Traders API.
 This will include both the trader and the NCTS messages.

+<br></br>

 ## Messages you can inject now